NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 Open Door Policy

-The grievances settlement machinery in Sri Balaji Society, Pune will be constituted as under:-
+The grievances settlement machinery in Sri Balaji University, Pune will be constituted as under:-

 (a) Students Grievances Committee

-(ii) These committees will grant redressal within the rules prescribed by Sri Balaji Society.
-In case the redressal sought deserves consideration and cannot be granted by them, they should then take it forward to the Sri Balaji Society, Pune Students Grievance Committee.
-In case the Sri Balaji Society, Pune Student Grievance Committee also cannot grant the redressal, then they will refer the matter to the ‘Society Grievance Committee’.
+(ii) These committees will grant redressal within the rules prescribed by Sri Balaji University.
+In case the redressal sought deserves consideration and cannot be granted by them, they should then take it forward to the Sri Balaji University, Pune Students Grievance Committee.
+In case the Sri Balaji University, Pune Student Grievance Committee also cannot grant the redressal, then they will refer the matter to the ‘University Grievance Committee’.

-(b) Society Grievance Committee: This committee exists for not only the students but also for the staff of Sri Balaji Society, Pune.
-The committee functions independently and its recommendations will be binding on everyone in the Governing Body of Sri Balaji Society.
-The Society’s Grievances Committee shall be headed by a Director of the institutes in rotation with some members whose details will be notified as per the statutory requirements.
+(b) Society Grievance Committee: This committee exists for not only the students but also for the staff of Sri Balaji University, Pune.
+The committee functions independently and its recommendations will be binding on everyone in the Governing Body of Sri Balaji University.
+The University’s Grievances Committee shall be headed by a Director of the institutes in rotation with some members whose details will be notified as per the statutory requirements.

 Any staff member/ student having any grievance can submit an application to the chairman of the grievances committee.
 On receipt of any grievance from any staff member/ student, a meeting of the committee will be called to investigate the matter and to submit a report to the society with their recommendations.
 Their report will be submitted to the Chairman’s committee of the Governing Body to provide relief/ to initiate appropriate action.

-Campus Placement – Is Sri Balaji Society, Pune a Placement Agency?
+Campus Placement – Is Sri Balaji University, Pune a Placement Agency?

 Many companies from all over India have visited us in the past and are visiting us for campus placements depending upon the vacancies/ their policies.
 A separate list of such companies is published in another part of this prospectus.
 However not all companies listed visit every year the companies listed there are visiting every year.
 Some companies keep on repeating their visits.
 Some companies don’t visit for whatever may be the reason including lack of requirements.
 New companies too are added every year.